-The electric fields from close proximity power lines or electrical substations are far less onerous to shield against than their magnetic field counterpart, but a simple way to lower exposure is to create distance.
+The electric fields from close proximity power lines or electrical substations are far less difficult to shield against than their magnetic field counterpart, but a simple way to lower exposure is to create distance.

 De-energizing Bedroom Electrical Circuits at Night

-Following that, our recommendation is to purchase and have a licensed electrician install a remote cutoff switch.
+If it is within your means, our recommendation is to purchase and have a licensed electrician install a remote cutoff switch.
 These allow each bedroom occupant to remotely turn off the surrounding circuits prior to going to sleep.

 Removal of Ungrounded/Unshielded Cords from Sleeping Areas.